wmnnd/swoosh/README.md

 Mandrill   | Swoosh.Adapters.Mandrill
 Mailgun    | Swoosh.Adapters.Mailgun

-Configuring which adapter you want to use is as simple as updating your `config/config.exs` file:
+Configure which adapter you want to use by updating your `config/config.exs` file:

 ```elixir
 config :sample, Sample.Mailer,